Node.js

 stream.close();

-It also exposes readChunk(size), readAll(), and iterate(chunkSize) if you want explicit control.
+It also exposes readChunk(size), readAll(), and iterate(chunkSize) for explicit control.

 Fast path